i-rinat/apulse/README.md

 `security.sandbox.content.syscall_whitelist` in `about:config`.
 That field
 accepts a comma separated list of system call numbers.
 Add there `16` for x86-64, or `54` for x86 or ARM.

+Firefox 60 tighened its content sandbox more, but at the same time moved audio accesses from content processes to the main process.
+From Firefox 60 onwards no changes to the sandbox settings are necessary.

 License
 =======